Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: The Dual Gravitational Model

 where the negative cosmological constant is $\Lambda=-3/\ell^{2}$, the gravitational constant is $\kappa^{2}=8\pi G_{4}$ and the asymptotic AdS radius is $\ell$.
-Then Einstein equation and the Klein-Gordon equation for the scalar field can be obtained by varying \prettyref{eq:einstein_scalar_action},
+Then the Einstein equations and the Klein-Gordon equation for the scalar field can be obtained by varying \prettyref{eq:einstein_scalar_action},